paulloy/msp4-brazen-mma/README.md

 - After a list of products are displayed, sorting and filtering functionality can assist in narrowing down the users search.
 Products can be sorted by asc/desc price, and alphabetically by asc/desc name.
 Products can be filtered by gender or if a product is discounted.
-- Breadcrumbs let a user know where they are at all times while searching for products.
+- Breadcrumbs let a user know where they are always while searching for products.
 - I found the following to be helpful in designing my navigation.
 [Website Navigation Examples](https://www.mockplus.com/blog/post/website-navigation-examples-practices)

 Header:
 - The most important navigational elements are contained within the header.
 The product menu, bag, accounts, and home page buttons are included here.
 This should ensure the user has access to the most important interaction features at all times and never feels lost within the website.

-#### information Architecture
+information Architecture

-Product Organistaion:
+Product Organisation:
-- The task of categorising products is difficult as the cateogories must not be too general nor too specific.
+- The task of categorising products is difficult as the categories must not be too general nor too specific.
 Too many options to select from can frustrate the user as too much time is spent searching through lists.
 Displaying all products at once would be as bad as displaying too many categories to select from.
 - I have first defined my products by the martial art they were designed for, these being BJJ, MMA, and Muay Thai.
-The products are categorised further into sub categories specific to the main categories.
+The products are categorised further into subcategories specific to the main categories.
 BJJ > shorts displays BJJ shorts, while MMA > shorts displays MMA shorts.
 At most there should be
-5 sub categories.
+5 subcategories.
 - BJJ > Shorts, GI, Belts, Spats, Rash Guards.
 - MMA > Gloves, Shorts, Handwraps, Mouth Guards, Shin Guards.
 - Muay Thai > Gloves, Shorts, Handwraps, Mouth Guards, Shin Guards.